 National Association of Attorneys General

-Chris Toth is NAAG deputy executive director and NAGTRI director.
+Chris Toth was appointed NAAG executive director in late December 2017.
+He was born and raised in Indiana.
 He was born and raised in Indiana.
 He received his B.A., cum laude, from New York University, and his J.D., cum laude from the University of Notre Dame Law School.
 After graduating from New York University, Chris attended Naval Aviation Officer Candidate School and received his commission as an ensign in the U.S. Navy.
 He served several tours on active duty in the Navy, including deployments on the aircraft carrier USS John F. Kennedy and on the staff of the U.S. Naval Forces Europe Commander in London, England, before attending law school.

 Following law school, Chris served as a uniformed NCIS agent, judicial clerk, deputy prosecuting attorney, and in private legal practice.
 Chris also was elected and served as the prosecuting attorney in St. Joseph County (South Bend), Indiana.
 As prosecuting attorney Chris initiated a number of innovative programs in the areas of community prosecution, cold-case investigations, DUI prevention, domestic violence prevention, and community outreach.